techidaily/site-screen-mirror/source/_posts/how-to-cast-realme-12-5g-screen-to-pc-using-wifi-drfone-by-drfone-android.md

 Back from vacation and want your family members or friends to see your pictures and videos?
 Instead of showing these pics on a small android screen, it would be more mesmerizing if you showed them on a big Roku screen.
 But the question arises, is it possible to mirror Realme 12 5G to Roku?
 Yes, you can!
 With technology evolving, there are now many ways that allow individuals to effortlessly mirror Realme 12 5G to Roku and share whatever is going on a small android screen on a big Roku screen.
 Just imagine playing counter-strike on a big TV screen.

-## 3 Methods to Mirror Realme 12 5G to Roku

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/htnQWyEOCgc?si=fy86hi8_hTtbWAnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6KXVWj6Ar1M?si=Cd_jktmoN3e9OzH3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 3 Methods to Mirror Realme 12 5G to Roku

 ### Method 1 Use Android Mirroring Feature to Mirror